0vercl0k/udmp-parser/README.md

 WindowsPath('minidump-winver.exe-1687024880.dmp'))
 ```

-Parsing a minidump object is as simple as
+Parsing a minidump object is as simple as:

 ```python
 >>> import udmp_parser